Ibrahim-s1/pricingPanel/README.md

 # pricingPanel

-codealong with colt steele (udemy)
+Codealong with colt steele (udemy)

+focus was to create a responsive site